Browsing & Borrowing

 While conversation is allowed and encouraged in much of the library, we also have dedicated quiet space on the second and third floor.
 Look for signs indicating noise levels.

 Take advantage of a chance to see original drafts of William Stafford's poetry in person!
-Special Collections may be visited by appointment on weekdays before 4:30 p.m.
-Please contact E.J.
-Carter (email@example.com), Hannah Crummé (firstname.lastname@example.org), or Zach Selley (email@example.com) to schedule a time.
+Please contact firstname.lastname@example.org to inquire about possible times to visit.

 Tours and Information

 Would you like some company as you get oriented to our space?
 Are you curious about how a college library works?
 Do you need help researching something for a project you're working on?
-Stop by the circulation desk and ask for Robin Anderson or Erica Jensen.
-We'd love to show you around and answer any questions you may have.
+Stop by the circulation desk and ask for Erica Jensen or Robin Anderson.
+We'd love to show you around and answer your questions.

-Watzek Library will be closed all day on July 4 and 5.
+Watzek Library will be closed all day on Tuesday, July 4.